 - A combination of these sweeteners.

-NOTE: Asafoetida has a very strong aroma and taste, so if you’ve never tried it or added it to your food, its best to avoid it with this chutney.
+NOTE: Asafoetida has a very strong aroma and taste, so if you’ve never tried it or added it to your food, it’s best to avoid it with this chutney.

 Allow your chutney to cool down and store them in airtight glass jars in the fridge.
 Go ahead and enjoy it as you like!